 Driver fatigue accidents often cause severe injuries or death.
 You probably have medical bills, lost income, and more.
 Thankfully, you can seek financial recovery through an injury claim.

 John Foy & Associates can help.
 With 20-plus years of experience, we know how to build strong cases.
-Call us at (404) 400-4000 or contact us online for a FREE consultation.

 Driver Fatigue Is Dangerous in Brookhaven

 A tired driver is low on sleep and rest.
 Drivers who are prone to fatigue include: